Parenting is HARD.

 Obviously, this is a semi-ridiculous situation in that very few children play rugby in America.
 But the scenario isn’t too ridiculous if you sub in softball or baseball or dance or football.
 And please don’t misunderstand.
 I am not against organized sports.
 I know that they have merit.

 I am against the notion that we can’t tell children our “no.”

-I recently had a conversation with a friend about her ten year old daughter getting a cell phone.
+I recently had a conversation with a friend about her ten-year-old daughter getting a cell phone.
 My friend didn’t want to give her daughter a cell phone and had several valid reasons for her stance.
-But, her daughter kept asking and it seemed like there were a ton of reasons stacked up as to why she should get her a phone.
-After encouraging her to stand her ground, I thought about how sad it is that society has gotten this all backwards.
+But, her daughter kept asking, and it seemed like there were a ton of reasons stacked up as to why she should get her a phone.
+After encouraging her to stand her ground, I thought about how sad it is that society has gotten this all backward.